 Because federal law can be complex and because federal investigations are conducted by some of the toughest law enforcement agencies in the country, your case will benefit from the assistance of our law firm.

 Attorney Matt Zimmerman has qualified for placement on the Criminal Justice Act Panel of attorneys.
 He receives federal criminal cases by appointment from the Federal District Court of the Northern District of Texas.
-Attorney Sarah Durham, Morgan Walker, and Marshall Magincalda represent clients in federal court cases.
-Sara and Morgan work daily on briefs to courts of appeals throughout Texas or submit petitions for discretionary review to the Texas Court of Criminal Appeals.
+Attorney Sarah Durham, and Morgan Walker represent clients in federal court cases.
+Sarah and Morgan work daily on briefs to courts of appeals throughout Texas or submit petitions for discretionary review to the Texas Court of Criminal Appeals.
+They also work on federal criminal appeals.

 Post Conviction Options